Empirical Calibration

 Non-biological systems (corporations, weather, internet) have ρ = 0 because they lack neural substrates and recursive self-reference.
 The multiplicative formula ensures D = 0 regardless of other parameters.

-DMT's high entropy (H = 0.70) is "rescued" by high coherence (κ = 0.90), yielding D = 0.480.
-Panic's identical entropy with low coherence (κ = 0.20) yields D = 0.097.
+DMT's high entropy (H = 0.70) is "rescued" by high coherence (κ = 0.90), yielding D = 0.425.
+Seizure's high entropy with low coherence (κ = 0.15) yields D near zero.
 The formula correctly distinguishes structured from random chaos.

 Calibrated densities match phenomenological reports: DMT ("more real than real") exceeds wakefulness; flow states and meditation exceed baseline; anesthesia approaches zero.
 The formula captures qualitative distinctions.

-Ketamine maintains near-waking PCI (ρ = 0.45) despite producing unresponsiveness.
+Ketamine maintains near-waking PCI (ρ = 0.44) despite producing unresponsiveness.
 This explains "dissociative" anesthesia: the binding is preserved (subjective experiences occur) even though behavior is absent.

 Limitations